 The Vice President Education (VPE) manages all educational programs within the club.
 The primary responsibilities of this role involve ensuring that all members continue their progress toward their own individual educational goals.

-The VPE plans, organizes, and implements meeting schedules to include speeches, educational modules, and other events sufficient to meet both individual and club objectives.
+The VPE plans, organizes and implements the meeting schedules to include speeches, educational modules, and other events sufficient to meet both individual and club objectives.
 When members complete a speech or other major achievement, the VPE will sign or initial the appropriate documentation and contact Toastmasters International to ensure proper recognition.
 New members will receive orientation and be assigned a mentor by the VPE.

 Vice President Membership